Ez4p1xEL/NoBuildPlus/README.md

 - 1.8+ (Spigot, Paper, Purpur)

 ## Documentation
-- For the use of plugin: [wiki](https://github.com/Ez4p1xEL/NoBuildPlus/wiki)
+- For the use of plugin: [PixelCraft Documentation](https://docs.p1mc.top/)

 ## Downloads
 ### Direct links